Mohammed bin Rashid offers his condolences on the death of Misri bin Ateej in Al-Arati

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, may God protect him, today offered his condolences on the death of the late, God Almighty willing, Misri bin Ateej Balarti, during his Highness’s visit to the condolence council in Dubai.
+Yesterday, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, offered his condolences on the death of the late, God Almighty willing, Misri bin Ateej Balarti, during his Highness’s visit to the condolence council in Dubai.

-His Highness offered his sincere condolences and sympathy to the family and relatives of the deceased, who expressed their deep gratitude to His Highness Sheikh Mohammed bin Rashid Al Maktoum, hoping to God Almighty to preserve His Highness and grant him good health and wellness.
+His Highness offered his sincere condolences and sympathy to the family and relatives of the deceased, who expressed their deep gratitude to His Highness Sheikh Mohammed bin Rashid Al Maktoum, hoping to God Almighty to protect His Highness and to grant him good health and wellness.

 Follow our latest local and sports news and the latest political and economic developments via Google news